Melkeydev/go-blueprint/docs/docs/installation.md

 ## Binary Installation

-To install the Go-Blueprint CLI tool as a binary, Run the following command:
+To install the Go-Blueprint CLI tool as a binary, run the following command:

 ```sh
 go install github.com/melkeydev/go-blueprint@latest